sumowll/BD4H-Bootcamp/web/hadoop-streaming.md

 ```
 The script read lines from  standard input and with some simple processing output the `event_name` as key and `1` as value to standard output.

+## Reducer
 Reducer is a little bit complex.
 The output of mapper will be shuffled by Hadoop framework and reduder will get a list of key-value pairs.
-The framework gunrantee that same key will go to same reducer instance.
+The framework gunrantee that key-value pairs of same key will go to same reducer instance.

 ```python
 #!/usr/bin/env python